 Always remember this with any different framing so you know the actual point to screw in your screws immediately after you’ve covered it with drywall.
-Then, immediately the ceiling drywall is in position, you can use a pencil to mark the stud locations directly on the ceiling before you proceed with the rest of the drywall installation.
+Then, when the ceiling drywall is in position, you can use a pencil to mark the stud locations directly on the ceiling before you proceed with the rest of the drywall installation.

-5. Over Sanding the Surface of the Drywall
+5. Over-Sanding the Surface of the Drywall

 6. Not Fitting Before Fastening

 Make sure you fit before you fasten.
-Immediately you have carefully taken measurement and cut out the opening on the drywall, try to hold the drywall up to the area, and find out if the fit is perfect before you continue to fasten it in place.
+Take a precise measurement and immediately cut out the opening on the drywall, try to hold the drywall up to the area, and ensure the fit is perfect before you continue to fasten it in place.

 7. Failing to Cut Tapered Edges